statixVFX/nuke2fusion/README.md

 * Select "UserPaths" and point it to your downloaded nuke2fusion folder.

 # Notes
-Fusion is very flexible, make sure you checkout all your option in the Preferences.
-Hopefully I'll add more sensible defaults there in the next round of nuke2fusion.
+Fusion is very flexible, make sure you checkout all your options in the Preferences.